KFreon/KaelsKabbage/NOTES.md

 - Make postcards for actual posts
   - put postcard as top background on posts?
 - Somehow auto generate the slug, postcard text, title (auto remove date)
+- Clean up c# projects and stylesheets and shortcodes
 - collapsible code blocks
 - check header sizes and readability on mobile
 - better tags view and navigation from click